error311/FileRise/CONTRIBUTING.md

    ```

 3. **Set Up a Local Environment**
 FileRise runs on a standard LAMP stack.
 Ensure you have PHP, Apache, and the necessary dependencies installed.
-For frontend development, Node.js may be required for build tasks if applicable.

 4. **Configuration**
 Copy any example configuration files (if provided) and adjust them as needed for your local setup.